 Hmm...
 Zoë updated her Oscars look by adding a fishtail braid and red lipstick, and filling in the white waterlines to black.
 I don't think the latter worked too well—they are now a weird grey, and seem a bit heavy.
 Also, why are her cheeks so light compared to the rest of her face?

 More supermodel gorgeousness.
 As usual, I'm all over Kate's blonde hair-dark brow contrast.
 And this orange lipstick is divine.

 Uh-oh, we have a concealer creasing issue.
-Without that, and the heavy eye makeup, this could've been a cute look—I like it even better than Rita's pale Oscars lips.
+Without that, and the heavy eye makeup, this could've been a cute look—I like it even better than Rita's pale lips at the Oscars.
 Her short hair is totally growing on me as well; it looks so good off the face like this.

 Bad foundation—it happens to celebs, too!
 Kat's is too yellow for her skin tone, creating an unflattering mask effect.
 I am convinced she gets injections in her upper lip, and it's getting out of control.

 This is a bit "baby Kardashian"!
 Selena does wear eye makeup well, and I love the flecks of gold here.
 Her round face can handle the contouring without looking too overdone.

 Diane (who I believe always does her own red carpet makeup) did a good job here.
 Goldy-taupe eyes, defined natural lashes, zero liner and creamy red lips.
 Sophisticated and elegant as usual.

 Not bad.
 Ashley's hair looks incredibly shiny, and she really suits a smoky eye and these goldy-brown tones of makeup.
 But the lashes are too much, and her blush doesn't seem blended at the temples.

 You'd think with such incredible eyes and brows (and lips!), Jessica would know not to pile on the lashes.
 They're totally unnecessary.
 Everything else is great, although I'm not sure about brushing up the brows quite this much.